csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 To prevent a failed TLS connection, a client could chose to not send its intermediates regardless of the flag from the server, if it has a reason to believe the issuing CAs do not exist in the server ICA list.

+If the connection still fails because the server cannot build the certificate chain to authenticate the client, the server MUST NOT send the flag in a subsequent connection from the client.
+EDNOTE: There is a challenge with this in that the server needs to keep track of failed client connections.

 The 0xTBD2 flag can only be sent in a CertificateRequest message and the Certificate response message from the client.
 Endpoints that receive